MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 - To get an app user’s identity from Teams if you have an existing app that you want to be available within a tab app in Teams.

-- To authenticate an app user by reusing the Team’s identity inside your tab app.
+- To authenticate an app user by re-using the Team’s identity inside your tab app.

 - To authenticate and get an app user’s Teams identity inside configurable tabs.
 The app users don't need to sign in again.
 This is applicable to some settings that need to be configured at a configuration stage.